summer-dimples/smart-product-tagger/README.md

 - **Deep learning**: PyTorch autoencoder (multi-hot in → 6-dim dense → reconstruct), Siamese contrastive head
 - **Evaluation**: cosine similarity, Precision@K, Recall@K

 ---

-##  Citation / context

-This project was originally completed as the AML Toy Tagger assignment for **STAT6209 (CUHK, 2025)**.
-The pipeline structure, the use of LLM-as-Critic for cheap ground-truth generation, and the Siamese fine-tuning step are my own design choices.
-Full report at `Topic 1_ AML Toy Tagger.pdf`.

----